-With a handy central location in Cardington Village, our garden nursery supplies a variety of herbaceous perennials to trade and retail customers in St Neots, Bedford, Milton Keynes and the surrounding counties.
-These hardy plants provide numerous benefits for homeowners and for those in the professional field of landscaping.
-The information provided below gives the uninitiated a clearer idea of what to expect from perennials.
+With a handy central location in Cardington Village, our garden nursery supplies a variety of herbaceous perennials to trade and retail customers in Ampthill, Biggleswade, Hitchin, St Neots and the surrounding counties.
+The information below gives the hobbyist gardener a clear idea of what to expect from perennials at Cottage Farms Nurseries.

-Some homeowners in the St Neots, Bedford and Milton Keynes areas mistake smaller herbaceous perennials for being actual herbs but this is not the case.
+Some homeowners in the Ampthill, Biggleswade, Hitchin and St Neots areas, as well as those in our main service locations of Bedford and Milton Keynes, mistake smaller herbaceous perennials for being herbs, but this is not the case.
 The term simply refers to the way perennials, particularly herbaceous plants, survive.
-These particular herbaceous perennials, the ones which die down in autumn and winter, effectively go into hibernation.

 Our garden nursery has the following herbaceous perennials available, grown on our own premises to ensure a plant of good quality, at a lower price, without the impact associated with long-distance transportation.